Here are some Grant Writing Tips!

-When submitting your application, it is unnecessary to use really thick fancy paper.
+When submitting your application, it is unnecessary to use thick, fancy paper.
 We often must scan the documents and the thick paper can get destroyed in the feeder.

 Sign on the line!

-Make sure that you have all the correct signatures required.
-And double check everyone signed in the correct spot!
+Make sure that you have all the correct signatures required - and double check that everyone signed in the correct spot!

 Watch your deadlines!